RESILIENT PEOPLE PODCAST

 In this episode of RESILIENT PEOPLE, Caitlin and I spoke about her purpose, where she gets her resilience from, McDonald's food and how to battle ignorance.

-In this episode of REVELATIONS on RESILIENT PEOPLE, Janet Fanaki wants listeners to think about leaving a legacy of kindness.
+In this episode of RESILIENT PEOPLE, I want listeners to think about leaving a legacy of kindness.
 With many of us worried about the current state of the world, kindness matters more than ever.

-Janet references a recent event that was held in memory of her husband who passed away from brain cancer in 2020.
-She talks about what he is most remembered for in the legal and business communities in Canada and around the world.
+I reference a recent event that was held in memory of my husband who passed away from brain cancer in 2020 and talk about what he is most remembered for in the legal and business communities in Canada and around the world.
 A skilled and well-respected competition law lawyer, Adam Fanaki is most remembered for his kindness.

 A caregiver almost her entire life, Donna Thomson calls herself a "serial family caregiver".
 She helped to care for her ailing father who passed away when she was a teenager; has been caring for her 34 year old son who was born with severe cerebral palsy; as well as for her mother for ten years until she passed away at 96 years old.